kumahq/kuma-demo/deploy/README.md

 # Kubernetes Deployment Guide

-## Setup Environment
+## Setup Your Environment

-1. Start a Kubernetes cluster with version 1.15 or higher and at least 4GB of memory
+### 1. Start a Kubernetes cluster with version 1.15 or higher and at least 4GB of memory

 ```
 $ minikube start --kubernetes-version v1.15.4